purpleclay/gpg-import/README.md

 - Configures local git config (`.git/config`) within a detected repository, syncing committer details and enabling GPG signing of commits, tags, and pushes.
 You can skip this step by setting the `GPG_SKIP_GIT=true` environment variable.
 - Seed the GPG Agent with your key's passphrase to remove the need for manual passphrase entry by simply setting the `GPG_PASSPHRASE` environment variable.
 For best security practice, mask the variable in your chosen CI tool.
+- Set the owner trust level of a private GPG key by defining the `GPG_TRUST_LEVEL` environment variable.
+Trust levels range between 1 (`undefined`) and 5 (`ultimate`), details of each can be found [here](https://gpgtools.tenderapp.com/kb/faq/what-is-ownertrust-trust-levels-explained).

 ## Install